-During 2020, Revenues reached MCh\$333,303 decreasing a 12.0% compared to the same period of 2019 (MCh\$378,591).
-The decrease is mainly explained to a lower income provision associated with the impact that would have the entry into force of the new 2020-2023 tariff study that is currently being prepared and it will have a retroactive effect on the company's incomes as of January 1st, 2020.
-Specifically, the decrease in Revenues is mainly explained by lower revenues from Toll Sales (due to the provision) which as of December 2020, reached MCh\$317,562, 12.9% lower than the obtained in the same period of 2019 (MCh\$364,626).
-The Services revenues as of December 31, 2020 reached MCh\$15,741, a 12.7% higher than the same period of 2019 (MCh\$13,966), mostly explained by exceptional services with third parties (which are also presented as costs).
+During 2021, Revenues reached MCh\$79,036 decreasing a 18.5% compared to the same period of 2020 (MCh\$96,970).
+The decrease is mainly explained to a lower income provision associated to Company estimations of the entry into force of the new 2020-2023 tariff study that is currently being prepared and it will have a retroactive effect on the company's incomes as of January 1, 2020.
+Specifically, the decrease in Revenues is mainly explained by lower revenues from Sales (due to the provision) which as of March 2021, reached MCh\$77,001, 17.8% lower than the obtained in the same period of 2020 (MCh\$93,681).

-As a whole, the drop in Revenues is mainly explained by the recognition of the provision explained above, partially offset by new revenues in 2020 from projects commissioned in last 12 months, macroeconomic effects (mainly associated with exchange rate) and income from exceptional services to third parties.
+As a whole, the drop in Revenues is mainly explained by the recognition of the provision explained above, lower revenues from services, and macroeconomic effects (mainly associated with foreign exchange) partially offset by new revenues in 2020 from projects commissioned in last 12 months.

-Total Transelec Operational Costs and Expenses as of December 31, 2020 were MCh\$117,616, a 5.7% higher than the comparison period in 2019 that reached MCh\$111,269.
+Total Transelec Operational Costs and Expenses as of March 31, 2021 were MCh\$25,747, a 7.0% lower than the comparison period in 2020 that reached MCh\$27,677.
 Total Costs and Expenses are composed by the following main items.